jgnewman/hart/README.md

 As much as Hart would like you to build purely functional apps, there are actually a few instances in which it allows you to bend the paradigm just a little bit, specifically if you need access to a real DOM node in the page, if you want to do something only when a node is rendered into the DOM, or if you want to do something when it is removed.
 In Hart, these cases are handled with "effect" functions.

-### Mounting and dismounting
+### Mounting and unmounting

 Mounting describes the moment when a real DOM node is rendered onto the page.
-Similarly, dismounting (not "unmounting") describes the moment when a real DOM node is removed from the page.
+Similarly, unmounting describes the moment when a real DOM node is removed from the page.

-> **Fun fact:** The reason Hart uses the word "dismount" instead of "unmount" (as we find in similar frameworks) is pretty much only because, before engineers came up with the word "unmount" to describe the process of hopping off of things, "dismount" was already a perfectly good English word that meant the exact same thing.
-Anyway, "in computer jargon," an unmounted thing usually becomes completely inaccessible to the operating system.
-It's debatable whether what happens in a case like ours is really all that similar given that the same application that removes the node remains ready to rebuild and append an identical node at a moment's notice.
-So, effectively, we like to say it's more of a dismount.

 To run a function when a fragment is mounted, you will want to generate a collection of effect functions within your fragment, one of which is `onmount`.
 You can use this to create a mount handler which you can then use to wrap your fragment's output.
 For example: